A Primer of Group Theory for Loop Quantum Gravity and Spin-foams: Subgroups of SL(2,C)

-Since it is a normal subgroup (as any center of any group), the quotient $SL_2(\mathbb{C})/Z_2$ is also a group, which can be shown to be isomorphic to the restricted Lorentz group $SO^+(3,1)$, as was already said in \ref{SO SL}.
+It is also the center of \SL, \ie the subset of \SL which commutes with all of \SL. \marginpar{A subgroup $H \subset G$ is said to be \textsf{normal} if $g h g^{-1} \in H$, for all $g \in G$ and $h \in H$.}Since it is a normal subgroup (as any center of any group), the quotient $\SL/Z_2$ is also a group, which can be shown to be isomorphic to the restricted Lorentz group \textsc{SO$^+$(3,1)}, as was already said in equation \eqref{eq:SO SL}.